stampery/mongoaudit/README.md

 Then run `mongoaudit` command and voilà! :boom:

 <h2 align="center">Introduction</h2>
 <p>It is widely known that there are quite a few holes in MongoDB's default configuration settings :see_no_evil:.
-This fact, combined with abundant lazy system adiministrators and developers, has led to what the press has called the <a href="http://thenextweb.com/insider/2017/01/08/mongodb-ransomware-exists-people-bad-security/"><i>MongoDB apocalypse</i></a> :poop:.</p>
+This fact, combined with abundant lazy system administrators and developers, has led to what the press has called the <a href="http://thenextweb.com/insider/2017/01/08/mongodb-ransomware-exists-people-bad-security/"><i>MongoDB apocalypse</i></a> :poop:.</p>

 <p><strong>mongoaudit</strong> not only detects misconfigurations, known vulnerabilities and bugs but also gives you advise on how to fix them, recommends best practices and teaches you how to DevOp like a pro! :metal:</p>